Git in the Cloud

 Now, open a browser window to https://github.com and log into your GitHub account.
 Once logged in you should see something like this

-This shows your GitHub username (in my case, chryswoods), together with the set of repositories to which you contribute (in your case, probably not many yet, but in my case, michellab/Sire etc.).
+This shows your GitHub username (in this case, alice-researcher), together with the set of repositories to which you contribute (in your case, probably not many yet.).
 Repository is the term we use to refer to the complete set of version information about a version controlled directory.
 A repository contains the complete set of all versions of a single directory (and everything contained within that directory).
-For example, michellab/Sire is a directory that contains the source code for my Sire molecular simulation framework, and the michellab/Sire repository contains every single version of every file that is in that directory.

 Creating a new repository

 Now fill in the information required in the form as in the picture below.
-Note that “Owner” will be your GitHub user name, and not “chryswoods”.
+Note that “Owner” will be your GitHub user name, and not “alice-researcher”.

 This tells GitHub to create a new repository called